8 Fixes to Solve External Hard Drive not Mounting on Mac (Force Mount Ways Usable)

 2. Scan the unmounted external hard drive.

 Make sure the external drive is plugged into Mac correctly.
-Go to Disk Data Recovery mode.
+Go to "Hardware Disk" mode.
 The software will detect and display the external hard drive on the right panel.
-Select it and click “Search for lost files” to initiate drive scanning.cisdem data recovery 01
+Select it and click "Search for lost files" to initiate scanning.cisdem data recovery 01

 3. Preview the drive data.